Why is my basement damp? How to fix basement moisture

 The reason for a wet basement smell is caused by water vapor moisture accumulating in the basement, and it has nowhere to go.
 Simply put, there is excess moisture in your basement.
 You need to identify what is causing that dampness and take steps to fix it.

 Does your carpet have a lot of wet stains?
 It may be time to replace it; use this carpet cost calculator to see how much new carpet will cost you.

 Basement moisture typically comes from one of several places.

 Interior water and moisture

 These are the water sources that are already inside your house.
-They can be from a variety of things like a leaking furnace, humidity from showers and cooking and so on.
-Even a dryer that is not properly ventilated can cause moisture going into the air, giving a dampness feel to the basement.
+They can be from various things like a leaking furnace, humidity from showers and cooking, and so on.
+Even a dryer that is not properly ventilated can cause moisture going into the air, giving a damp feel to the basement.

 Rain or water in the ground

 The most common reason for moisture in a basement is water in the soil coming into your home in one capacity or another.

 Standing groundwater and water that is not being drained away from the house is another culprit.
 Water will find its way into the house through cracks and other means if it isn’t drained away from the house properly.
 This can also happen if the water table in your area is high from excessive rain.